Life in the UK Test

 Does the Life in the UK test expire?

-The Life in the UK test has no expiry date, so you can use the test in the future for other immigration applications which require it (such as application for indefinite leave to remain or British citizenship).
+The Life in the UK test has no expiry date, you can take the test under any legal status you hold in the UK and you will be able to use it in the future for other immigration applications which require it (such as application for indefinite leave to remain or British citizenship).

 Life in the UK Test FAQs

-No, you are generally not allowed to bring them to the centre.
+No, you are not allowed to bring them to the centre.

 You will need to wait 7 days before taking the test again, but you can take the test as many times as you need to.
 You would need to go through the same process as before – book and pay each time.